Skin conditions in instrumental musicians: Skin trauma

 Frequent, chronic contact of instruments to skin may make it callous by the thickening of stratum corneum.
 Use of 'thumb position' in cellists may cause callosity of left thumb.
 Garrod's pads are seen on the dorsal left second and third fingers over the proximal interphalangeal joints in violinists.
 Drummer's digit is the callosity seen on the lateral phalanx of the left finger.
 Callosities need treatment only when they are excessive or symptomatic.
+Harpist's finger is a cutaneous condition caused by repetitive playing of the harp.